 You might want to experiment and start with the lower dose first and see how effective it is for you.
 Currently there are no known drug interactions with Corydalis, however, do not take it if you are pregnant.

 Experts are now saying the best way to cope with migraines is to use a combination of traditional and alternative therapies.
 This combination works for me.
-Give them a try.
+Give one a try.

 Subscribe to our free periodic e-zine called Surviving Chronic Migraine to learn more about pain management strategies and becoming resilient.
 You can live well despite the migraines.